Trump labor pick Andrew Puzder has voiced second thoughts about nomination

 "He may be bailing," said a Republican source plugged into the Trump transition effort.
 "He is not into the pounding he is taking, and the paperwork."

-A Trump transition spokesperson did not immediately respond to a request for comment.
+A Trump transition spokesperson did not immediately respond to a request for comment, but later pointed to a tweet made by Puzder after CNN's report, which said: "I am looking forward to my hearing."

 Democrats and their allies have launched an aggressive campaign against Puzder, who opposes key Democratic workplace priorities, including the goal of a $15 federal minimum wage.